unicode-org/icu/docs/processes/release/tasks/integration.md

 *Only available since ICU 54.*

-### With ICU 73 and later:
+### With ICU 70 and later:

-This test is now performed automatically, based on the following instructions for ICU 64+.
+This test is performed automatically via a post-merge GHA check, based on the following instructions for ICU 64+.

 ### With ICU 64 and later: